 - Please call ahead to see if they offer this service.

-- Remember your different raised garden beds or different areas of your in-ground garden may have different pH levels.
+- Remember that your different raised garden beds or different areas of your in-ground garden may have different pH levels.

 - You may want to take a few samples of soil to have them tested from various areas of your garden.

 I call it a little trial and error.
 If I can adjust the pH level just right for the various things I plant, life is good.
-All you do is stick the tool into moist soil and it will register the pH of that garden spot or raised garden beds.
+All you do is stick the tool into moist soil and it will register the pH of that garden spot or raised garden bed.
 Adjust the nutrients as needed.

 Tips for Growing Spinach